awsdocs/amazon-connect-admin-guide/doc_source/default-outbound.md

 # Default outbound: "This call is not being recorded"<a name="default-outbound"></a>

-This contact flow is an outbound whisper that manages what the customer experiences as part of an outbound call, before being connected with an agent\.
+This flow is an outbound whisper that manages what the customer experiences as part of an outbound call, before being connected with an agent\.

 1. It starts with an optional **Set recording behavior** block\.
 Then a prompt plays the following message: